 Any new parent who has worked at least 13 weeks for their employer can take parental leave.
-This includes all new parents, not just birth mothers.
+This includes all new parents, not just the parent who gives birth.
 It also includes anyone who:

-Birth mothers can take both pregnancy leave and parental leave.
+Parents who give birth can take both pregnancy leave and parental leave.

 When can I start my parental leave?